eResults/worker-bundle/README.md

     --exit-on-exception
 ```

-This command wait 60 seconds for a workload from the queue, will process a maximum of 10 workloads or exit when usaed memory exceed 128Mb and exit if the ``executeWorker()`` throw an exception.
+This command wait 60 seconds for a workload from the queue, will process a maximum of 10 workloads or exit when used memory exceeds 128Mb and exit if the ``executeWorker()`` throw an exception.